GDQuest/website/content/post/2016/community/vote-for-upcoming-tutorials-january-2016/index.md

 ## Let your voice be heard

-Up until now, the tutorials have been a bit random on GDquest.
+Up until now, the tutorials have been a bit random on GDQuest.
 I jumped from theme to theme based on your requests or ideas I had.
 But now, we're in 2016.
 I want us to try something new. **It is time for you, members of the community, to choose the tutorial series you want to see on the channel.**

 I chose a handful of ideas based on your feedback and on what I can handle right now.
 There are 2 themes that I didn’t list, on purpose: animation and the Godot engine.
 Here's why: there will be some animation tutorials when Krita 3.0 is released.
 And I am waiting for Godot 2.0 to cover it on the channel.